 How Can Cause Artists & Athletes Change The World?

-Read the interview published in Rolling Stone magazine, or continue reading below.
+Read the story published by Rolling Stone Culture Council, or continue reading below.
 Inspired by Steve Jobs, other great storytellers, social entrepreneurs, and spiritual activists I have shared stages with.

 How Can Cause Artists and Athletes Change the World?

 Misfits who are crazy enough to think they can change the world are the ones who do.